mayukh18/BlindChat/README.md

 # BlindChat

 a facebook messenger bot that allows users to chat with other people on facebook anonymously.
-It's more like omegle for messenger, with some differences.
+It's more like omegle for messenger, with some differences rather improvements.

-You can find it live [here](https://m.me/blindchat.go)
+You can find it live [<<here>>](https://m.me/blindchat.go)

 ### a bit of a background

 I started out building BlindChat just to try out the messenger platform of facebook and try to build something usable out of it and learning in the process.
-I tried more to build kind of an app rather than a AI chatbot.
-Luckily the result got a bit of traction too and I improved certain parts of it.
-But most of the code may be in a kind of dirty and hard-to-understand condition.
-So that remains a small challenge.
+It is more of an app rather than an AI chatbot.
+The outcome got a bit of traction and hence I improved certain parts of it.
+But most of the code may be in an unorganized condition since those are built for quick prototyping.

-## setup your version of the app
+### local development / setup your version of the app

 BlindChat is currently hosted on heroku and also uses their offered database.
 So the code and setup are written for it.
 If you don't want to use heroku, you'll have to modify a few places.
 If you are okay with heroku, then you are just fine.
+It's better to have a bit of a knowledge setting up a messenger bot.

 1. Clone the repository.
 Open terminal/cmd and run `git clone https://github.com/mayukh18/BlindChat.git/` and set up your local repository.